 node.error with the original message as a second argument:

 Aside from the

-msg object, the function can also store data between invocations
+msg object, the function can also store data in the context store.

 The following example maintains a count of how many times the function has been run:

-The global context can also be pre-populated with objects when Node-RED starts.
+The global context can be pre-populated with objects when Node-RED starts.
 This

 is defined in the main settings.js file under the